SEO Implications of Using Premade KB Articles for WHMCS

 Most providers cannot afford to invest so much time in this task but the good news is that there's a shortcut: premade knowledge base articles.

-Obviously this is not the same as writing your own KB, but topics like Plesk, cPanel, domain registrations and transfers are common to any hosting provider.
+Back to the topic, obviously this is not the same as writing your own KB, but topics like Plesk, cPanel, domain registrations and transfers are common to any hosting provider.
 Having them surely help.

 Having said that, don't stop here and continue reading.
 I need to warn you about common misconceptions surrounding premade KB articles.